okx/okexchain-docs/docs/delegators/delegators-overview.md

 To have a look at a practical guide on how to become a delegator, please click [here](./delegators-guide-cli.html).

+Staking is a unique action under the PoS (Proof of Stake) consensus mechanism.
+In PoS consensus, validators are responsible for packaging transaction information, maintaining network operations, and participating in community governance.
+As a reward, users can obtain additional tokens issued by the system.

 ## Staking Mechanics